Updated April 24, 2026

 How to Become a Health Information Technician

-You can start working as a health information technician in 2.2 years with $18k-$60k in training — that timeline matches most associate-level health care careers, but the earning potential runs higher.
+You can start working as a health information technician in 2.2 years with $25k in training — that is faster than most associate-degree health care careers and costs half as much as a bachelor's program.

 Associate Degree in Health Information Technology